frederic-perez/AmE-dictionary/data/dictionary.md

 __setback__ _n_ :four::hammer: (setbacks) _It has suffered several setbacks._
 __settee__ _n_ _Shaving tackle on the settee._
 __setting > picturesque setting__ :es: entorno picturesco
+__Seussian__ _adj_ _chiefly US_ Of, relating to, or suggestive of the works of Dr. Seuss (Theodore Geisel) especially having a playfully inventive or outlandish quality typical or reminiscent of the words and images found in children’s stories like _The Cat in the Hat_ and _How the Grinch Stole Christmas._
 __Seven Dwarf status__
 __seventh heaven__ :astonished:
 __severance (severance contract)__ _n_ :two: _Law_ The division into separate parts of a joint estate, contract, etc.